jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 It's unsurprising that the individuals who advocated on behalf of the project continue to insist that the substantial public investment has paid off.
 The accounting comparison that the County uses to show the stadium is a net fiscal positive only looks at Cobb's contribution through property taxes.
 This is inappropriate, because a majority of the government funding comes non-property tax sources.
 When the additional public contributions from special district, hotel, and car rental taxes are included, the net return is negative.

 The Cobb Chamber of Commerce, which helped orchestrate the stadium deal, has also commissioned several studies that purport to show that the stadium has been an economic success.
 All these analyses are deeply flawed and present motivated analysis.
 I have reviewed and responded to all such claims, demonstrating why they are not credible.
-My studies of the Cobb stadium project have been peer reviewed by other scholars and none of them have received a scholarly rebuttal.
+My studies of the Cobb stadium project have been peer reviewed by other scholars and none of them have received a rebuttal in the appropriate academic forum.

 **Related research:**
 - [This One Will Be Different, Chapter 9](https://doi.org/10.1093/9780197820247.003.0009) by J.C.
 Bradbury